jenntang1/Fix_My_Code_Challenge/0x00-challenge/README.md

 # Overview #
-The program codes contained in this directory were debugged from https://github.com/holbertonschool/0x00-Fix\_My\_Code\_Challenge.git.
+The program codes contained in this directory were successfully debugged.

 ## Contributor ##
 Jennifer Tang